 - Backing into my brother’s car early one morning when I was 16 (never told him about that).

-- Backing a rental car over a huge boulder and needing several large men to lift it off (never told my husband about that one… he knows now though).
+- Backing a rental car over a huge boulder and needing several large men to lift it off (was years before I told my husband about that one).